-SECTION 2.
-Election and Tenure of Office.
-(A) Each director shall be eligible to serve a six (6) year term, with the number of years of service as a director not to exceed a total of 3 elected terms.
+Section 2: Election and Tenure of Office

+(a) Each director shall be eligible to serve a six (6) year term, with the number of years of service as a director not to exceed a total of 3 elected terms.
 This provision shall be effective upon the election of directors at the 2014 annual meeting;

-(B) The structure of terms shall be effective with the election of directors at the 2014 annual meeting and shall be implemented as follows: (i) 2014 Annual Meeting: Representatives shall be elected from Baxter County, Fulton County and the System at Large.
+(b) The structure of terms shall be effective with the election of directors at the 2014 annual meeting and shall be implemented as follows: (i) 2014 Annual Meeting: Representatives shall be elected from Baxter County, Fulton County and the System at Large.
 One such director shall be elected to a 3 year term and two such directors shall be elected to 4 year terms.
 The Board shall designate and assign the terms of each director prior to the meeting of the 2014 nominating committee; (ii) 2015 Annual Meeting: Representatives shall be elected from Sharp County, Izard County and Izard County.
 One such director shall be elected to a 4 year term and two such directors shall be elected to 5 year terms.
-The Board shall designate and assign the terms of each director prior to the meeting of the 2015 nominating committee; (iii) 2016 Annual Meeting: Representatives shall be elected from Fulton County, Baxter County and Sharp County.
+The Board shall designate and assign the terms of each director prior to the meeting of the 2015 nominating committee (iii) 2016 Annual Meeting: Representatives shall be elected from Fulton County, Baxter County and Sharp County.
 One such director shall be elected to a 5 year term and two such directors shall be elected to 6 year terms.
+The Board shall designate and assign the terms of each director prior to the 2016 nominating committee (iii) 2016 Annual Meeting: Representatives shall be elected to a 5 year term and two such directors shall be elected to 6 year terms.
 The Board shall designate and assign the terms of each director prior to the 2016 nominating committee; and (iv) 2017 Annual Meeting and each Annual Meeting thereafter: All directors shall be elected for a term of 6 years.

-- (C) Each director shall serve until his successor shall have been elected and shall have qualified. - (D) If an election of directors shall not be held on the day designated for the annual meeting, or at any adjournment thereof, a special meeting of the members shall be held for the purpose of electing directors within a reasonable time thereafter. - (E) Directors may be elected by a plurality vote of the members.
+(c) Each director shall serve until his successor shall have been elected and shall have qualified.

+(d) The election of directors shall be pursuant to voting methods provided for by the board of directors pursuant to Article IV, Section 5 of the Bylaws.

+(e) Directors may be elected by a plurality vote of the members.

 SECTION 3.
 Qualifications.
-No person shall be eligible to become or remain a director of the Cooperative who (a) is not a member and is not receiving electric service from the Cooperative at their place of residence in the county which they represent; or (b) is in any way employed by or financially interested in a competing enterprise or a business selling electric energy or supplies to the Cooperative.
+No person shall be eligible to become or remain a director of the Cooperative who (a) is not a member and is not receiving electric service from the Cooperative at their place of residence in the county which they represent; or (b) is in any way employed by or financially interested in a competing enterprise or a business selling electric energy or supplies to the Cooperative; or (c) has been employed within the last 3 years, in any capacity with the Cooperative or any subsidiaries.
+Effective for directors elected after January 1, 2019.

 Upon establishment of the fact that a director is holding office in violation of any of the foregoing provisions, the board of directors shall remove such director from office.
 Nothing contained in this section shall affect in any manner whatsoever the validity of any action taken at any meeting of the board of directors.